TomatenKuchenDEV/docs/docs/starboard.md

 ![Starboard message](/img/starboard.png)

 Messages on the starboard also show images and replies.
-Images are saved to another Discord server to allow displaying the image even if the original source was deleted.
+Images are stored outside of Discord to allow displaying them even if the original source image was deleted.

 ## Settings {#settings}